tonidy/pa-cli/README.md

 - OS-native credential storage integration (NEW)
 - Apple Secure Enclave integration (NEW)
 - fuzzy search with fzf (NEW)
-- written in portable posix shell
+- written in portable POSIX shell
 - simple to extend
 - only ~580 lines of code (enhanced from original ~160)
 - pronounced "pah" - as in "papa"